trinidadBorrell/AdvAttacks/README.md

 #### 🔄 Future Updates

 This repository is still being refined, and future updates will focus on enhancing usability and making it more user-friendly.
-For now, the repository provides the initial structure and tools used to generate over 900 attacked images.
+For now, the repository provides the initial structure and tools used to generate over 900 attacked images to run forced-choice experiments in humans.